 - Road crashes are the single greatest annual cause of death of healthy U.S. citizens traveling abroad

 Automobile accidents are one of the most commonly seen personal injury cases today and they can involve drives, passengers, pedestrians, and any type of motor vehicle such as car, van, motorcycle, RV, ATV, or even boats.
 The innocent party involved in the accident will be the one filing the lawsuit against the guilty party that caused the accident.
 Many things will be taken into consideration during the case hearing- actions of both parties before, during, and after the incident; the evidence from the scene of the accident such as photos and police reports; all medical records for the injured party; the testimonies of both parties involved.
-These cases can involve drivers hitting each other, drunk drivers, drivers hitting pedestrians, and careless driving of RVs, ATV, and motorcycles among many other types of personal injury cases involving motor vehicles.
+These cases can involve drivers hitting each other, drunk drivers, drivers hitting pedestrians, hit and run accidents and careless driving of RVs, ATV, and motorcycles among many other types of personal injury cases involving motor vehicles.
 Call us today to learn more about how to protect yourself!

 How Can We Help?